-A reborrowing by English of the word which had become anthem in English (in Old English antefn, antifon) and lost its original meaning.
+A reborrowing of the word which had become anthem in English (in Old English antefn, antifon) and lost its original meaning.

 noun suffix, in army, city, country, etc., from Old French -e, Latin -atus, -atum, past participle suffix of certain verbs, which in French came to be used to indicate "employment, office, dignity" (as in duché, clergié).